-This Week on Earthsongs: Samantha Crain
+This Week on Earthsongs: Blue Moon Marquee

 Features

-This Week on Earthsongs: Samantha Crain
+This Week on Earthsongs: Blue Moon Marquee

-Of Choctaw heritage from Shawnee, Oklahoma, singer-songwriter Samantha Crain started touring when she was 19 years old.
-Starting out with an interest in creative writing, she ended up teaching herself to play the guitar.
-Many of her short stories became songs, exploring themes of the common person in the tradition of folk rock.
-Following her third album, Kid Face, she continues with producer John Vanderslice and an analog recording style in the 2015 album Under Branch & Thorn & Tree....
+From Alberta’s wild rose country, Cree/Metis guitarist and vocalist A.W.
+Cardinal and multi-instrumentalist Jasmine Colette form the band Blue Moon Marquee.
+Influenced by artists from Lonnie Johnson and Django Reinhardt to Tom Waits, the duo brings contemporary sounds and Native soul to a foundation of gypsy/swing blues and jazz.
+Before becoming full-time musicians, Cardinal worked in an oil field, Colette on a grain farm.
+The original narratives they tell through their music speak to...